thnaeff/GedcomStore/README.md

 The third line shows a longer path which also includes a path step with multiple parts.
 Since the `INDIVIDUAL_ATTRIBUTE_STRUCTURE` has multiple variations, the tag given after the structure name specifies the required variation.
 Another detail about the third line is that the method `followPathCreate` is used.
 This method creates a new path if the given path does not exist.
 The second and third ways are easier to use, but also slower (it always has to follow the whole path).
 However, a combination of the first and the second way is possible too of course.

-*Hint: When accessing/creating lines, it is sometimes useful to print a node or the structure using `System.out.println(tree.print(new GedcomStructureTreePrinter(true)));` to see the whole structure*
+*Hint: When accessing/creating lines, it is sometimes useful to print a node or the structure to see the whole structure and the building progress.*